Where to Stay in Hoi An: A Local’s Guide for First-Timers

 Two islands are just south of the Old Town area, across the Thu Bon River.
 One of them is An Hoi Island, and the other is Cam Nam.
 These are also walkable and fun to explore.
 You can walk, bicycle, or scooter over both bridges connecting to both islands.

-Cam Nam Island is bigger, a bit further outside Old Town, and a lot more local.
-The five-star Moire Hoi An (Agoda / Booking) is right at the head of Cam Nam Island.
+Cam Nam Island is west of An Hoi Island.
+It’s a pinch further outside Old Town, and a lot more local.
+The five-star Moire Hoi An (see on Agoda / Booking) is right at the front of Cam Nam Island.
+This is a luxury hotel, with its pool out back along the Thu Bon River.
+There’s a small bridge connecting the island with the mainland, so you can walk into the Old Town area in about five minutes.

 Cau An Hoi Bridge in Old Town, Hoi An, Vietnam, showing the short walking bridge across the Thu Bon River and tourists and locals.